 Geelong has grown into an education hub.
 With growing schools, University and TAFE training capacity, Education and Training is the third fastest growing employer in our region.
-Overall numbers of teachers and trainers are up 13.74%.
+Overall numbers of teachers and trainers are up 17.2%, since 2011, and 37.3% since 2006.
 Some careers, like early childhood education, have grown 76.03% since 2006.
-There are are than 7,000 local people employed in careers that teach.

 What does a University Lecturer do?